Please read the course details below carefully. You can apply online at the bottom of the page.

 Acceptance will depend on a personal interview, suitable references, evidence of your previous counselling training and your portfolio of the work undertaken.
 For applicants that have completed their Level 2 and Level 3 training elsewhere, we will want to observe your application of counselling skills in a role-play setting.

-Please note that we will apply on your behalf for an enhanced DBS check to be completed prior to our formal acceptance of your application for a place on the course.
+Please note that all applicants will need to show evidence of a current enhanced DBS that is no more than two years old.
+If you do not have a current DBS we can apply on your behalf for an enhanced DBS check to be completed prior to our formal acceptance of your application for a place on the course.
 There is a fee payable for this.

 Minimum entry age is 25 years.

 We also welcome the participation of professionals in related fields of work that want to gain an understanding of what is involved in counselling training prior to undertaking our Level 3 course.

 This course combines classroom tuition with applied practice.
 Students will study and be assessed in the following areas:

 In the first year of the training programme, students will be assessed on their study of professional frameworks, counselling research projects, theoretical development and advanced applications of counselling skills.

 During the 1st year of the course, students will gain a voluntary work experience where counselling skills can be applied and practiced.
 We will provide a list of possible placements where a minimum of 20 sessions of support for another person can provided.
 This work during the 1st year is a valuable learning experience that most often creates a greater degree of personal confidence that can be carried forward into the 2nd year counselling placement.

 To ensure continuation to the second year you will need to have completed successfully the 1st year's written assignments, maintained an excellent attendance record and secured a voluntary work placement where you will practice as a trainee counsellor in a counselling placement agency throughout the 2nd year of the programme.
 You will complete a minimum of 100 hours supervised counselling practice during your time in a placement.